 Web design beginners: If you’re in the beginning stages of building a website, check out our comprehensive guide that gives you everything you need to know about building a small business website, including how to design, build, and launch your website.

-How to Design a Website in 7 Steps
+How to Design a Website in 7 Easy Steps

 Web design may sound complicated (and it can be), but we’ll show you how to easily and strategically design a website that works as a marketing tool.
 To start, determine the goal of your site, or in other words, what you’re looking to accomplish with your site.
 Then, do your research on comparable sites and on your audience.
 Next, collect your branding assets (i.e., your logo and color scheme) and build a wireframe before choosing and customizing a theme.